symfony/symfony-docs/quick_tour/en/02-The-View.markdown

 alternatives whenever possible.

 But where is the `$view->actions` property defined?
-Like `$view->slots`, it's called a template helper, and the next section tells you more about it.
+Like `$view->slots`, it's called a template helper, and the next section tells you more about those.

 Template Helpers
 ----------------

 The Symfony templating system can be easily extended via helpers.
-Helpers are PHP objects that provides features useful in a template context. `actions` and `slots` are just two of the built-in Symfony helpers.
+Helpers are PHP objects that provide features useful in a template context. `actions` and `slots` are just two of the built-in Symfony helpers.

 ### Links between Pages